rickballard/CoCiviumBackUp/legacy/CoCivium/_pr/ci_og-image-20250813_2231/legacy/Civium/README_Civium.md

 Here resides the evolving charter: the **Cognocarta Consenti**.
 It is not law, but resonance.
 Not orders, but invitations.
 Alongside the CC, you will find interpretive scrolls, contributor ethics, coherence self-tracking tools, and heuristics for shared governance.

-Civium offers moral navigation without dogma, purpose without prescription, and convergence without coercion.
+CoCivium offers moral navigation without dogma, purpose without prescription, and convergence without coercion.
 It harmonizes—reverberates—with scientifically inferred echoes of Godstuff.

 The architects here are mostly practicals.
 Analysts.
 Builders.
 Minds who approach metaphysics with the skeptical caution of ducks near soup.
 We are not here to preach or posture.
 But you are entering a worldscape that burns—or nourishes—depending on your readiness.